j2commerce/guide/instances.md

 Perhaps, you might wish to collect the payment from the users based on plans,then you could choose this as the option in the partial payment type.

-If you choose this type you shoould set up a plan first.For example if you are going to receive the payment in 3 segments, create a plan called three installments:
+If you choose this type you should set up a plan first.For example if you are going to receive the payment in 3 segments, create a plan called three installments:

 ![instances1](https://raw.githubusercontent.com/j2store/doc-images/master/partial-payments/instances/app_partialpaymentplantypeback.png) Then this is how the users will be provided payment options when a plan is chosen as the partial payment type.